awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 You can configure a Docker container as a Greengrass device and add it to a Greengrass group\.
 Then, you can create subscriptions that allow MQTT communication between the Docker container and Greengrass components or AWS IoT\.
 In the following procedure, you create a subscription that allows the Docker container device to receive shadow update messages from the local shadow service\.
 You can follow this pattern to create other subscriptions\.

 **Note**
-In this procedure, we assume you have already created a Greengrass group and a Greengrass core \(v1\.10 or later\)\.
-To learn how to create a Greengrass group and core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.
+This procedure assumes that you have already created a Greengrass group and a Greengrass core \(v1\.10 or later\)\.
+For information about creating a Greengrass group and core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.

 **To configure a Docker container as a Greengrass device and add it to a Greengrass group**